 - Always include your full name, address, and insurance policy or health plan number on all letters, e-mails, or faxes.

 - Appeal.
 If you’ve already submitted a request for coverage and have been denied, write another letter appealing the decision.
 Following an "appeals process" is useful if your request is denied, so ask what this process requires.
-Appeals can take time but are a good way to get in contact with decision-makers.
+Appeals can take time, but are a good way to get in contact with decision-makers.

 - Conduct research.
 Do other insurance companies cover the desired treatment?
 (Visit our links to public hyperhidrosis coverage policies for this information) If so, mention them during your dealings with your own company.

 - Follow up.
 Because it’s easy for letters and calls to get lost in piles of other paperwork, contact your insurance company often.
 Make sure your requests are being attended to and find out when you may expect a response.
+Try to get a specific point of contact within the insurance company, and his/her direct number so that you do not have to keep repeating your story to multiple individuals.

 - If your request has been rejected, keep trying.
 At some insurance companies, a customer's third request gets forwarded to a person with more responsibility and decision-making power.